UnityTech/mysql-uploader/README.md

 mysql-uploader
 =======

-Fast upload of a Parquet data to MySQL.
+Fast upload of Parquet data to MySQL.

 For fast upload we do the following:
   1. Batch into target number of CSV files